-Stretch marks also are common in those people with prolonged use of oral or topical corticosteroids.
+Stretch marks also are common in those people with the prolonged use of oral or topical corticosteroids.
 Widespread stretch marks can also be seen in patients with genetic disorders such as Marfan or Ehlers-Danlos syndrome as well as Cushing’s syndrome and adrenal gland disease.

-According to the American Osteopathic college of Dermatology females are predisposed to develop stretch marks in the breasts.
-While males on the other hand tend to develop the condition along the lower back, armpits and upper arms.
+According to the American Osteopathic College of Dermatology, females are predisposed to develop stretch marks in the breasts.
+While males, on the other hand, tend to develop the condition along the lower back, armpits and upper arms.

 What causes stretch marks?

-Stretch marks are formed is the areas of the body where the skin is subjected to continuous stretching.
+Stretch marks are formed in the areas of the body where the skin is subjected to continuous stretching.
 The skin is divided into three main layers: the subcutaneous or hypodermis (deepest layer), dermis (middle layer) and the epidermis (the outer layer).

 Stretch marks are formed within the dermis.
 The rapid stretching of the connective tissue due to sudden growth or weight gain damages the dermal tissue atrophy and causes thinning of the outer layer.
-This allows the deeper skin layers to be revealed forming the unsightly streaks long the surface.
+This allows the deeper skin layers to be revealed forming the unsightly streaks along the surface.

 When the body grows, the connecting fibres of the dermis naturally stretch slowly.
-However with rapid growth, these fibres are overstretched and tear.
+However, with rapid growth, these fibres are overstretched and tear.
 This inflammatory reaction within the skin is the responsible for the stretch mark’s red or purple tone.
 When viewed under a microscope, the tissue affected by stretch marks resembles that of a scar due to the changes in the collagen fibre appearance.